Hell Within: 2003–2005

-2006–2011
+2006–Present

 After returning from the IEMF tour, Hell Within went through several changes, not only in the band lineup, but musically as well.
 Longtime drummer Bubba Joyce resigned, and was replaced by Derek Jay, formerly of Trauma Concept.

 In the fall of 2006, production on Hell Within's second album Shadows of Vanity went underway.
 It was at this time that creative differences between the members became apparent.
 Making matters confusing was that vocalist Matt McChesney did guest vocals on The Autumn Offering's new album, since they were without a vocalist at the time.
 Rumors were swirling amongst fans that McChesney was no longer in Hell Within.
 On June 24, 2007, as production was wrapping up on Shadows of Vanity, McChesney released an even more bewildering statement to blabbermouth.net: "I'm devoting 100% of my time, for the immediate future, to The Autumn Offering.
 I am not leaving Hell Within."
 However, the damage was done.
 Hell Within found a new vocalist and publicly introduced Brian Roy on July 16, 2007.

 Sensing that the screaming style of vocals was a trend and wishing to jump on a new bandwagon, Hell Within decided to embark upon a throwback sound reminiscent of late 80's thrash.
 Reviews for Shadows of Vanity were generally good.
 The album was produced by John Ellis and mixed by Mark Lewis of AudioHammer Studios (Trivium, Bury Your Dead, God Forbid.)
 Tartarean Desire claimed the album was "... a breath of fresh air...
 With amazing solos, tight and insane music."
 A tour in 2008 included support acts such as Deathbeat and Sikend, both of whom were fans of Hell Within for years.

 In October 2009, Hell Within announced that they had signed with Thorp Records and would be releasing a new album in the Spring 2010.
 Hell Within headlined the "Scars in Oblivion Tour 2010" with Long Island metalcore act Letter to the Exiles (Strike First Records), a six-week full-US tour leading up to the July 13 release of their new album "God Grant Me Vengeance".

 In 2011, it was announced that Hell Within would be breaking up, with their last show taking place on November 11 in their hometown of Lowell.

+Hell Within reunited for a live show in 2015 to celebrate the 10-year anniversary of Asylum Of The Human Predator.